alexrf45/aegis/README.md

   - Extensions included:
       - Wappalyzer
       - Foxyproxy extensions with configs for burp, TOR and basic SOCKS proxy.
+  MAJOR UPDATE: I've built a bash wrapper with user input for ease of use.

 ### Custom zsh aliases included: